 Off Highway Vehicle (OHV) Riders-Travel Restrictions

-The White River National Forest allows motorized wheeled vehicle access to designated routes south of the State Park May 21 - November 22.
+The White River National Forest allows motorized wheeled vehicle access to designated routes south of the State Park May 21 - November 22 (some routes remain closed until June 1).
 During these dates visitors may ride Off Highway Vehicles from the Sylvan Lake State Park Campground & Cabins to access designated routes on the National Forest.
 Yurt visitors need to trailer machines to the Yeoman Park USFS Campground for access.

 White River National Forest Travel Management regulations restrict OHVs to specific routes.
 The National Forest has closed most portions of West Brush Creek Rd #400 and East Brush Creek Rd #415 to non highway legal motorized vehicles.
 Riders may ride #400 south to access roads #414, #431 and #413.
 Complete USFS Motor Vehicle Use Maps are available from the US Forest Service or State Park staff and volunteers.